Background

 Premium

 The price you pay for the contract.
-Hood Options shows this as "Premium per Share."
+Hood Option shows this as "Premium per Share."
 Because one contract = 100 shares, multiply by 100 to get your total cost.
 This is your maximum possible loss.

 Example: Premium $2.10/share × 100 = $210 contract cost.